bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # result &lt;( bes action, bes computer )&gt; : bes action result

 Returns a bes action result object for the given computer and action.
-This command is a variant of other result inspectors, such as result from &lt;bes action&gt; of &lt;bes computer&gt;.
+This command is a variant of other result inspectors, such as "result from &lt;bes action&gt; of &lt;bes computer&gt;".

 # result &lt;( bes computer, bes action )&gt; : bes action result

 Returns a bes action result object for the given computer and action.
-This command is a variant of other result inspectors, such as result from &lt;bes action&gt; of &lt;bes computer&gt;.
+This command is a variant of other result inspectors, such as "result from &lt;bes action&gt; of &lt;bes computer&gt;".

 # result &lt;( bes computer, bes fixlet )&gt; : bes fixlet result

 Returns a Fixlet result for the given computer and Fixlet.
-This command is a variant of other result inspectors, such as `result from &lt;bes computer&gt; of &lt;bes fixlet&gt;`.
+This command is a variant of other result inspectors, such as "result from &lt;bes computer&gt; of &lt;bes fixlet&gt;".

 {% qna %}
 Q: exists result (bes computer whose (id of it = 2746378), bes fixlet whose (name of it = "Install Chrome"))